-David Gerards had joined the URPP Language and Space at 1.
-February 2015.
+David Gerards was a member of the URPP Language and Space from 2015 to 2018.

 Partitives in Ibero-Romance: diachrony and language contact